 Rugby World looks at the bookmaker's favourites to lead Andy Farrell's British & Irish Lions in Australia this summer.

-Farrell’s Lions squad will be announced by Ieuan Evans MBE, Lions Chair, at a first-of-its kind event on Thursday 8 May in front of more than 2,000 supporters at indigo at The O2.
+There’s just two weeks until head coach Andy Farrell names the players he’s selected for the British & Irish Lions’ tour of Australia this summer.
+The Lions squad will be announced by Ieuan Evans MBE, Lions Chair, at a first-of-its kind event on Thursday 8 May in front of more than 2,000 supporters at indigo at The O2 in London.

 Maro Itoje is among the favourites to be named British & Irish Lions captain.
 (Photo by Craig Mercer/MB Media/Getty Images)